-We are a BDC under the 1940 Act, which intends to qualify to be treated as a RIC under Subchapter M of the Code.
-The 1940 Act contains prohibitions and restrictions relating to transactions between a BDC and it's affiliates (including any investment advisers or sub-advisers), principal underwriters and affiliates of those affiliates or underwriters and requires that a majority of the directors be persons other than "interested persons," as that term is defined in the 1940 Act.
-In addition, the 1940 Act provides that we may not change the nature of our business so as to cease to be, or to withdraw our election as, a BDC unless approved by a majority of our outstanding voting securities.
+We are a BDC under the 1940 Act, and which has qualified and intends to continue to qualify to maintain an election to be treated as a RIC under Subchapter M of the Code.
+The 1940 Act contains prohibitions and restrictions relating to transactions between a BDC and its affiliates (including any investment advisers or sub-advisers), principal underwriters and affiliates of those affiliates or underwriters and requires that a majority of the directors be persons other than "interested persons," as that term is defined in the 1940 Act.
+In addition, the 1940 Act provides that we may not change the nature of our business so as to cease to be, or to withdraw our election as, a BDC unless approved by holders of a majority of our outstanding voting securities.

 We may invest up to 100% of our assets in securities acquired directly from issuers in privately negotiated transactions.
 With respect to such securities, we may, for the purpose of public resale, be deemed an "underwriter" as that term is defined in the Securities Act of 1933, as amended, or the Securities Act.
-We may purchase or otherwise receive warrants to purchase the common stock of our portfolio companies in connection with acquisition financing or other investment.
+We may purchase or otherwise receive warrants to purchase the common stock of our portfolio companies in connection with acquisition financing or other investments.
 Similarly, in connection with an acquisition, we may acquire rights to require the issuers of acquired securities or their affiliates to repurchase them under certain circumstances.
-We also do not intend to acquire securities issued by any investment company that exceed the limits imposed by the 1940 Act.
+We do not intend to acquire securities issued by any investment company that exceed the limits imposed by the 1940 Act.
 Under these limits, we generally cannot acquire more than 3% of the voting stock of any investment company, invest more than 5% of the value of our total assets in the securities of one investment company or invest more than 10% of the value of our total assets in the securities of more than one investment company.
 With regard to that portion of our portfolio invested in securities issued by investment companies, it should be noted that such investments might subject our stockholders to additional expenses.
 We may enter into hedging transactions to manage the risks associated with interest rate fluctuations.
-None of these policies is fundamental and may be changed without stockholder approval.
+None of these policies in this paragraph are fundamental and they may be changed without stockholder approval.